|A street in Ollantaytambo|

 • Hiking boots that are well worn in

 • Hiking poles are provided by our operator for the entire program

 • A pair of comfortable shoes, sandals or crocs to wear around the camp

-• One complete change of clothing per day including pants, t-shirts, socks, and underwear.
+• A couple of quick-dry tops and pants, socks, and underwear.
 Some have

 • Fleece and down jacket

 • Personal toiletries, including baby wipes, and medications

 • Camera gear with enough charged batteries for the entire hike